habuka036/wakame-vdc-wiki/en/development-guide.md

 The instances need to do be made aware of meta-data that Wakame-vdc sets for them like ip address, hostname, etc. Scripts to do this are located here: [wakame-init](https://github.com/axsh/wakame-vdc/tree/master/wakame-init)

+#### Upstart jobs

+The upstart jobs that are used to start Wakame-vdc services are located here: [contrib/etc](https://github.com/axsh/wakame-vdc/tree/master/contrib/etc)

 ## Contributing code

 We encourage you to send some of your code back to us.
 You can do so by using github's *fork & pull* method as described [here](https://help.github.com/articles/using-pull-requests/#fork--pull).
 You will need to have a github account.